How to Make Spring Cleaning with Children Stress Free

 When asking your child to do a chore, present it as an option.
 The question “Would you like to sweep the floor or clean the counters?” encourages a selection.
 They will be happier doing one rather than the other, and it makes them feel like it was their choice.

 It may seem odd to plan out a house cleaning, but when you’re wanting to get your children’s help, keeping them busy is key.

 Decide what you want to accomplish and write it down.
 Making a checklist helps keep you focused on what needs to be done, and it’s so satisfying to cross something off.
 Be detailed and specific (making a separate list for each room helps), but make sure you keep it realistic.
 You won’t get everything done in one day—either plan on multiple days or bring the list down to a manageable size.

 Keep it Organized

-Throw out anything that is damaged beyond repair or stained.
+Throw out or donate anything that is damaged beyond repair or stained.
 Only hand down items if you have a specific person to give them to.
 Only keep items that are regularly used or beloved; if you haven’t used it in the past six months, you don’t need it.